-Align your offers with the customer journey
+APPLYING THESE INSIGHTS TO YOUR HOLIDAY SALE STRATEGY Align your offers with the customer journey

-To win over price-conscious and bargain-hunting shoppers during BFCM, ecommerce brands need to combine strategic segmentation with personalised offers.
-Start by analysing purchase history, browsing behaviour, and discount sensitivity to tailor your approach.
+To win over price-conscious and bargain-hunting shoppers during BFCM, ecommerce brands need to combine strategic segmentation with personalized offers.
+Start by analyzing purchase history, browsing behavior, and discount sensitivity to tailor your approach.
 Differentiate between loyal customers and first-time buyers, offering exclusive discounts to retain the former and irresistible deals to attract the latter.
 One effective tactic: bundle deals.
 This allows you to maintain your AOV while still providing discounts that appeal to budget-conscious shoppers.
 Midge Hazewinkel

 Head of Klaviyo